-Once the MOC’s scoping checklists have been properly completed, the next critical step is to generate and approve the project’s action items and then assign them to the appropriate group, role, or individual.
+Once scoping checklists for a Management of Change (MOC) have been completed, the next critical step is generating and approving project action items and assigning them to the appropriate groups, roles, or individuals.
 All of this occurs during the Scoping Phase of the MOC lifecycle.
-Far from being a simple administrative task, this structured approach ensures all notifications, performed tasks and approvals are created for the entire MOC project, which can then transition to the Change Design Phase.
+Far from a simple administrative exercise, this structured approach ensures that notifications, task execution, and approvals are coordinated across the project—an outcome that is increasingly supported by management of change solutions and applications that help orchestrate handoffs as the MOC transitions into the Change Design Phase.

 The Challenge of Manual Assignment